Gigaspaces/xap-docs/site/content/xap/12.2/admin/memory-management-facilities.markdown

 </os-core:embedded-space>
 ```

-- [ALL IN CACHE-Cache Policy](./all-in-cache-cache-policy.html) - Assumes the JVM hosting the space instance has enough heap to hold all data in memory.
+- [ALL IN CACHE Policy](./all-in-cache-cache-policy.html) - Assumes the JVM hosting the space instance has enough heap to hold all data in memory.
-- [LRU-Cache Policy](./lru-cache-policy.html) - Assumes the JVM hosting the space instance does not have enough heap to hold all data in memory.
+- [LRU Cache Policy](./lru-cache-policy.html) - Assumes the JVM hosting the space instance does not have enough heap to hold all data in memory.
 By default ALL IN CACHE policy is used for an in-memory data grid,and LRU-Cache Policy is used for a persistent space with [Space Persistency]({{%currentjavaurl%}}/space-persistency.html) enabled.

 # Calculating the Available Memory